-17 Features Every Fast, Secure Wireless Network Should Have
+17 Features Every Fast, Secure WiFi Network Should Have

-In the past, wireless network design involved a large emphasis on coverage, as only a select group of people used and relied on wireless to be productive—and content.
+In the past, WiFi design involved a large emphasis on coverage, as only a select group of people used and relied on wireless to be productive—and content.

 However, you will be hard pressed to find anyone—be it a guest, customer, employee, or student that doesn’t rely on wireless every day—and commonly while using multiple different devices.